 The Functional Layout Plan process is aimed at improving outcomes and reducing timelines for approvals.
 More work upfront will often help to ensure that time is saved in the later stages.
 While the Functional Layout Plans should be consistent with any relevant Precinct Structure Plan or Outline Development Plan, the process will also ensure that both designers and Council have confidence in proceeding to the development of detailed engineering and landscape designs and plans.
+Functional Layout Plans should include connections to existing infrastructure and identification and restitution of any gaps.
+Local Area Traffic Management plans should aim for vehicle speeds to be at a maximum 50 km/h speed limit.

 The preparation of Functional Layout Plans is part of a best practice approach to the documentation of subdivision developments and is recommended even where there is no specific requirement on a planning permit.
 Functional Layout Plan(s) should show all engineering elements which may influence either the dimensions of the plan of subdivision, the functionality of civil infrastructure, the achievement of an acceptable landscaped area or the preservation of prescribed features on the site.
+Functional Layout plans should ensure that any road levels do not cause inundation issues within adjacent or nearby properties.